karamba3d/K3D_tests/README.md

 Deployment
 ----------

-In order to run the tests download 'karamba.dll' from https://tinyurl.com/k3d-tests-190513 and copy it to '...\KarambaCommon_tests\bin\Debug' and '...\KarambaCommon_tests_GH\bin\Debug'.
+In order to run the tests download 'karamba.dll', 'karambaCommon.dll' and 'libiomp5md.dll' from https://tinyurl.com/k3d-tests-190811 and copy these files to '...\KarambaCommon_tests\bin\Debug' and '...\KarambaCommon_tests_GH\bin\Debug'.

-In case it is not already present on your computer also add 'libiomp5md.dll' to the Debug directories.

 Contributing
 ------------